ss2cp/AI_5_Naive_Bayes_Classifier/README.md

 a classification program with Naive Bayes Classifier

 ## Background
 This is a classification program implemented with Naive Bayes Classifier.
+[Read more words!](../nonparametric-project)

 **Training Data:** A training set of 1500 census data.
 Each line of data has 13 features, 5 of which are continuous.
 The response variables are the salaries of citizens, either >50K or <=50K, based on various features in the data.